sibosop/artDisplay/README.md

  * with any luck the system will start after reboot
  * unclutter removes cursor.
 You may need to run unclutter -display :0.0 once
  * if the subnet is not 10 then put `export SUBNET=N` in the .bashrc
+ * if the subnet is not 10 then put `export SUBNET=N` in adWrap.sh for boot

 #### some setup for doing development on the pi
  * copy the .vimrc from the local host to the pi